Hunt seat: Rider position

-The Hunt seat is also sometimes called the "forward seat."
+The Hunt seat is also sometimes called the "forward seat" and it was first developed by Captain Federico Caprilli in the early 20th century.
 Ideally, a hunt seat rider has a very secure position.
 This includes proper leg position, weight in heels, soft hands, good posture, balanced seat, eyes up and, when working over fences, looking ahead towards the next fence.

 Riders usually employ a "two-point" position while jumping fences, depending on the type of course and height of fences.
 The position is so named because the rider has "two points" (both legs) in contact with the saddle.
-The rider supports his or her body using leg and stirrup, keeping the heels down, closing the hip angle, and lifting the buttocks out of the saddle while keeping the head and shoulders up.
+The rider supports their body using leg and stirrup, keeping the heels down, closing the hip angle, and lifting the buttocks out of the saddle while keeping the head and shoulders up.

 On the flat, or when used on course between jumps, the two-point position allows the horse to have a great deal of freedom of movement because the rider's weight is lifted off its back.

 Position in two-point varies according to the task.
 Hunter riders generally have a very upright two-point, as they usually show on very level footing and at slower speed.
 Eventers may have a more crouched position, usually with the heel slightly more forward while riding cross-country, to provide more security as they ride over varying terrain at a fast gallop.